-Total nonoperating expenses were approximately a net \$18.5 million lower for the year ended October 31, 2015 than the year ended October 31, 2014.
-A provision for a transfer to the City of \$123.4 million in excess revenues was charged to expense for the year ended October 31, 2015, a decrease of approximately \$1.1 million from the year ended October 31, 2014.
-In addition, a provision for transfer to the City for the 2010 Agreement of \$37.2 million was charged to expense for the year ended October 31,

-2015, a decrease of approximately \$5.6 million from the year ended October 31, 2014.
-There was no provision for transfer to the PANYNJ for the fiscal year ended October 31, 2015.
-There was a provision for transfer to the PANYNJ of approximately \$2.1 million for the fiscal year ended October 31, 2014.
-The Authority expended approximately \$837 thousand of capital improvements to Pier A, which is a Cityowned asset, and accordingly recorded a provision for transfer to the City for that amount for the fiscal year ended October 31, 2015.
-The amount expended for the fiscal year ended October 31, 2014 was approximately \$5.9 million, a decrease of approximately \$5.1 million for the year ended October 31, 2015.
-The Authority recorded approximately \$1.8 million for the year ended October 31, 2015 relating to the provision for transfer to New York State for the Route 9A Agreement which was approximately \$530 thousand higher than the year ended October 31, 2014.
+Total nonoperating expenses were approximately a net \$13 million higher for the year ended October 31, 2016 than the year ended October 31, 2015.
+A provision for a transfer to the City of \$135.2 million in excess revenues was charged to expense for the year ended October 31, 2016, an increase of approximately \$11.8 million from the year ended October 31, 2015.
+In addition, a provision for transfer to the City for the 2010 Agreement of \$41.9 million was charged to expense for the year ended October 31, 2016, an increase of approximately \$4.7 million from the year ended October 31, 2015.
+The Authority expended approximately \$575 thousand of capital improvements to Pier A, which is a City-owned asset, and accordingly recorded a provision for transfer to the City for that amount for the fiscal year ended October 31, 2016.
+The amount expended for the fiscal year ended October 31, 2015 was approximately \$836 thousand, a decrease of approximately \$262 thousand.
+The Authority recorded approximately \$576 thousand for the year ended October 31, 2016 relating to the provision for transfer to New York State for the Route 9A Agreement which was approximately \$1.2 million lower than the year ended October 31, 2015.

-Interest and other income increased by \$86 thousand primarily due to restructuring the long-term investment portfolio during the year ended October 31, 2014.
-Other revenue increased \$4.4 million as a result from 9/11 Insurance proceeds and Superstorm Sandy proceeds.
-Net interest expense related to outstanding bonds decreased \$616 thousand, primarily due to the lower costs of capital, compared to the year ended October 31, 2014.
-Bond issuance costs of approximately \$12 thousand related to the October 2013 bond offering were charged to expense for the fiscal year ended October 31, 2014.
+Interest and other income increased by \$1.2 million primarily due to restructuring the long-term investment portfolio during the year ended October 31, 2016.
+Other revenue increased \$2.5 million as a result of the South Street Liberty Bridge renovations by Brookfield.
+Net interest expense related to outstanding bonds decreased \$187 thousand, primarily due to the lower costs of capital, compared to the year ended October 31, 2015.